Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Note: Please understand that due to the ever increasing number of appeals, rescheduling of hearings will generally NOT be given, and in your absence the BOE may proceed to hear the appeal in the same manner as if no one appeared on behalf of the property owner.

 Once your appeal has been scheduled for a hearing you will be immediately notified by email of the date and time.
-The BOE will try to schedule hearings to allow at least thirty (30) days notice prior to the hearing date, but may be constrained by the number of appeals.
-As much prior notice as practical will be given.
 Residential property owners submitting a paper application without an email address will be notified of the scheduled hearing date by U.S. mail as soon as practical.